Skip to content

 Writing in plain English

-• use standard, familiar language (no ‘officialese’)
+• use standard, familiar language

 • keep sentences short (an average of 15-20 words)

-• keep paragraphs short.
+• keep paragraphs short

 • use positives rather than negatives (‘Leave the equipment up’ rather than ‘Do not dismantle the equipment’)

-• make sure the message is clear, accurate and concise (i.e. the document isn’t overloaded with superfluous information)
+• make sure the message is clear, accurate and concise

-• present information in a logical order.
+• present information in a logical order

-• be mindful of good layout and design.
+• be mindful of layout and design.

 Layout and design

-• short sections to break up the material into easily understood segments and to introduce some white space.
+• short sections to break up the material

-• a table of contents for long documents.
+• a table of contents for long documents

-• a question and answer format.
+• a question and answer format

-• informative headings.
+• informative headings

-• indentations and white space to improve readability.
+• indentations and white space

-• vertical lists rather than running text to highlight main ideas or clarify steps in a process.
+• vertical lists rather than running text to highlight main ideas or clarify steps in a process

 • replace blocks of text with headings, tables and more white space.

-But above all – use plain English!
+But above all: use plain English!

-• DPAC Writing Guide (May 2024)
+• The Writing Guide (Word 212.0KB)

-• Plain language and word choice | Style Manual
+• Plain language and word choice - Australian Government Style Manual

 • Get your document's readability and level statistics - Microsoft Support

-• Hemingway Editor (hemingwayapp.com)
+• Hemingway Editor

 Share this page Print this page